3 Days in Kyoto Itinerary Wearing Kimonos Around Japan

 TRANSPORTATION: Kawaramachi Shomen → Kawaramachi Sanjo via 205, 5, or 7 City Bus lines (9 min, 4 stops, ¥230)

-The Solaria Nishitetsu Hotel has both an indoor and outdoor rotenburo onsen, allowing you to soak in scenic views of a Zen garden while enjoying the therapeutic benefits of the communal bath.
-However, it’s quite important to follow traditional bathing etiquette prior to entering the onsen—which I’m specifically calling out because I lacked this information and completed the steps in reverse!
-You should cleanse and rinse your body and hair in the provided shower area before entering the hot water, rather than when you exit the tub.
+The Solaria Nishitetsu Hotel has an indoor and outdoor rotenburo onsen, allowing you to soak with scenic views of a Zen garden while enjoying the therapeutic benefits of the communal bath.
+Follow traditional bathing etiquette before entering the onsen—which I’m calling out because I lacked this information and completed the steps in reverse!
+Cleanse and rinse yourself in the provided shower area before entering the hot water, rather then when you exit the tub.

 Day 2